The puzzle conjecture for the cohomology of two-step flag manifolds

 This paper is organized as follows.
 In section \ref{sec:strategy} we reduce the proof of Theorem~\ref{thm:main} to the verification of two identities which roughly state that the puzzle rule defines an associative ring.
 Section~\ref{sec:multone} proves one of these identities, which says that multiplication by one has the expected result.
 We also reformulate the puzzle rule in terms of rhombus shaped puzzles and identify the required properties of a bijection on such puzzles.
 Section~\ref{sec:pieri} defines a relation on strings of puzzle labels that generalizes the Pieri rule for two-step flag varieties.
 This relation is crucial for carrying out multiple propagations simultaneously and for dealing correctly with crossing propagation paths.
-In section~\ref{sec:gashes} we give an informal discussion of propagations in two-step puzzles, after which Section~\ref{sec:propagation} gives the complete list of all 80 propagation rules together with case by case analysis that verifies that every (unfinished) gash can be moved by a unique rule.
+In section~\ref{sec:gashes} we give an informal discussion of propagations in two-step puzzles, after which section~\ref{sec:propagation} gives the complete list of propagation rules together with case-by-case analysis that verifies that every (unfinished) gash can be moved by a unique rule.
+At a first reading, section~\ref{sec:srA} through \ref{sec:srF} may very well be skimmed, with greater attention given to section \ref{sec:properties}, which records properties essential to the proof of the main result.
 Section~\ref{sec:general} puts the combinatorial constructions together to obtain the required bijection and finish the proof.
 Finally, section~\ref{sec:qlrrule} applies Theorem~\ref{thm:main} to obtain a quantum Littlewood-Richardson rule for the Gromov-Witten invariants on Grassmannians.